-Amici medical, public health, and community organizations submit this brief in support of Respondent United States Food and Drug Administration ("FDA") and urge the Court to uphold the Marketing Denial Order ("MDO") issued to Petitioners Avail Vapor, LLC, Blackship Technologies Development, LLC, and Blackbriar Regulatory Services, LLC.
-By issuing an MDO for Petitioners' flavored e-liquids-including dessert- and fruit-flavored products like Aphrodite X, Golden Dawn, and Mountain Chill, AvailVapor-FDA1-000079-FDA has acted to protect public health by removing from the market flavored products that have fueled an epidemic of youth usage of highly addictive and harmful e-cigarettes, with no demonstrated countervailing benefit in helping adult smokers to stop smoking cigarettes.
+Amici medical, public health, and community organizations submit this brief in support of Respondent United States Food and Drug Administration ("FDA") and urge the Court to uphold the marketing denial orders issued to Petitioners Cool Breeze L.L.C., ECig Charleston L.L.C., Jay Shore Liquids L.L.C., and Prohibition Juice Co. because the orders were not arbitrary and capricious, FDA acted well within its statutory authority, the agency did not adopt a product standard requiring notice-and-comment rulemaking, and Petitioners' requested relief would harm public health.
+By issuing denial orders for Petitioners' flavored e-liquids, FDA has acted to protect public health by removing from the market flavored products that have fueled an epidemic of youth usage of highly-addictive and harmful e-cigarettes, with no demonstrated countervailing benefit in helping adult smokers to stop smoking cigarettes.
 This brief is filed with the consent of the parties.